 What surprised me was that as soon as my older son saw what was going on in the living room with his brother, he wanted to join in, too.
 The next 30 minutes ended up being exponentially less chaotic than the previous 30 minutes, thus substantially saving my sanity.
 (Note: this post contains affiliate links that earn commission from qualifying purchases.)

-Disclaimer: parental supervision when an activity involves magnets is essential.
+Disclaimer: responsible adult supervision when an activity involves magnets is essential.
 Magnets are potentially dangerous and extremely hazardous if swallowed.
 If your child ingests a magnet seek medical help immediately.